Michael Watt (philanthropist): Philanthropy

 His efforts expanded to internationally to include numerous projects in Mozambique, such as agricultural and sustainability developments in the northern village of Chupanga, a school for the blind in Beira, as well as the purchase and conversion of a disused prison on the outskirts of Beira into a women's safe space.
 He also funded with Concern Worldwide the development of another safe space for women and children in Bangladesh, as well as a state of the art paediatric dental clinic in a refugee camp in Amman, Jordan.
-In Cuba he has developed schools and community projects, as well as providing Cuban hospitals with much needed supplies.
+In Cuba, he has developed schools and community projects, as well as providing Cuban hospitals with much needed supplies.
 In South Africa, Watt also provided additional sponsorship of a music school in Daveyton.

 His love of sports has seen him develop cricket facilities in townships of South Africa, while back in his native New Zealand he funded the development of the Hadlee Watt Academy and the Bert Sutcliffe Oval at Lincoln University in Christchurch.

-In recent years, Watts has shifted his focus towards the refugee crises in the Middle East and Africa, and in particular he has supported projects by Concern Worldwide to deliver emergency aid kits to thousands of internally displaced persons in Northern Syria, provide aid to Syrian refugees in Northern Lebanon, and help Sierra Leone recover after the Ebola crisis.
+In recent years, Watt has shifted his focus towards the refugee crises in the Middle East and Africa, and in particular he has supported projects by Concern Worldwide to deliver emergency aid kits to thousands of internally displaced persons in Northern Syria, provide aid to Syrian refugees in Northern Lebanon, and help Sierra Leone recover after the Ebola crisis.
 He is also the primary donor for Salam LADC, a grassroots NGO that provides aid to the approximately 500,000 Syrian and Palestinian refugees in the Bekaa Valley of Lebanon.

-In 2000, Watts donated to Brisbane-based Brothers Rugby Club "saving them from collapse", and subsequently is referred to as "club savior".
+In 2000, Watt donated to Brisbane-based Brothers Rugby Club "saving them from collapse", and subsequently is referred to as "club savior".

 In 2003, he made a significant donation to the New Zealand Special Olympics, which sponsored the event.
 He also donated to the Hohepa Trust based in New Zealand, which cares for the intellectually disabled.

-Watts has supported various projects with his friend Jane Goodall over the years.
+Watt has supported various projects with his friend Jane Goodall over the years.

+In March 2026, Watt was announced by Tomorrow's Warriors as one of the charity's inaugural patrons, the others being Baroness Amos, Margaret Busby, Guy Chambers, Robert Elms, Nick Hornby, Lizzie Ridding and John Ridding, Richard Wyatt, Femi Koleoso, Eska and Moses Boyd.